chairaudio/tickle-kernelmodule-linux/INSTALL.md

 ```
 insmod: ERROR: could not insert module ./src/tickle.ko: Required key not available
 ```
-Your system has secure boot active.
-You can resolve this by either disabling secure boot or signing the kernel module.
+Your system has UEFI secure boot active.
+You can resolve this by either disabling secure boot in the EFI menue before booting or signing the kernel module yourself.
 See https://askubuntu.com/questions/762254/why-do-i-get-required-key-not-available-when-install-3rd-party-kernel-modules